CONDITIONS OF ENTRY

 It is preferred that under 14's are accompanied by a suitable adult.

 Parents of first-time concert-goers are welcome to speak to one of our staff members on the night, where they will then be directed to a Manager on Duty should there be any queries or concerns.
 Please also ensure your child speaks to one of our ushers should they have any concerns on the night.

 If arranging drop offs/pick ups, all event times are listed on our website.
 Please check on the day to ensure this information is as up to date as possible.
 Please note, all times are approximate and are subject to change by the artist.

 All patrons over 12 months require a ticket to enter the theatre unless clearly stated otherwise.

 Children under 12 months can enter without a ticket, as long as they do not occupy a seat and remain on an adult's lap.
-Please also note that prams are not allowed in the auditorium and will need to be left at the Cloaking Counter for the duration of the show.
+Please also note that prams are not permitted in the venue.

 For the protection of your child's hearing, it is a requirement, and condition of entry, that babies under 18 months wear ear protection for adult concerts/events (not including children specific productions).
 Kids Ear Protection.